jedwards1211/metacave/README.md

               "bsInc": 6                    Optional angle or "up" or "down" - the backsight inclination
                                             Default unit: "bsIncUnit", then "angleUnit"

+              "excludeDist": true           Optional - true if you want to exclude this shot's dist from the total length of the cave, false (or omitted) otherwise
             },
             ...
             {                               The survey must end with a station